ntko/linuxdoc/vscode_dartlang_basic.md

 If you initialize an instance variable where it is declared (instead of in a constructor or method), the value is set **when the instance is created, which is before the constructor and its initializer list execute**.

+#### Constructors Basic

+A function with the same name as its class (plus, optionally, an additional identifier as described in **`Named constructors`**).
+The most common form of constructor, the generative constructor, creates a new instance of a class. example:

+    class Point {
+      num x, y;

+      Point(num x, num y) {
+        // There's a better way to do this, stay tuned. this.x = x;
+        this.y = y;
+      }
+    }

+The **`this`** keyword refers to the current instance.

+> Note: Use **`this`** only when there is a name conflict.
+Otherwise, Dart style omits the this.

+The pattern of assigning a constructor argument to an instance variable is so common, Dart has **`syntactic sugar`** to make it easy:

+class Point {
+  num x, y;

+  // Syntactic sugar for setting x and y
+  // before the constructor body runs.
+  Point(this.x, this.y);
+}

+#### Default constructors
+If you don’t declare a constructor, a default constructor is provided for you.
+The default constructor has no arguments and invokes the no-argument constructor in the superclass.

+> #### Constructors aren’t inherited
+> Subclasses don’t inherit constructors from their superclass.
+A subclass that declares no constructors has only the default (no argument, no name) constructor.

+#### Named constructors
+Use a named constructor to implement multiple constructors for a class or to provide extra clarity:

+    class Point {
+      num x, y;

+      Point(this.x, this.y);

+      // Named constructor
+      Point.origin() {
+        x = 0;
+        y = 0;
+      }
+    }

+> Remember that constructors are **`not inherited`**, which means that a superclass’s named constructor is not inherited by a subclass.
+If you want a subclass to be created with a named constructor defined in the superclass, **`you must implement that constructor in the subclass`**.

+#### Invoking a non-default superclass constructor
+By default, a constructor in a subclass calls the superclass’s unnamed, no-argument constructor.
+The superclass’s constructor is called at the beginning of the constructor body.
+If an initializer list is also being used, it executes before the superclass is called.
+In summary, the order of execution is as follows:

+1. initializer list
+1. superclass’s no-arg constructor
+1. main class’s no-arg constructor

+If the superclass doesn’t have an unnamed, no-argument constructor, then you **`must manually call one of the constructors in the superclass`**.
+Specify the superclass constructor after a colon (:), just before the constructor body (if any).

+    class Person {
+      String firstName;

+      Person.fromJson(Map data) {
+        print('in Person');
+      }
+    }

+    class Employee extends Person {
+      // Person does not have a default constructor;
+      // you must call super.fromJson(data).
+      Employee.fromJson(Map data) : super.fromJson(data) {
+        print('in Employee');
+      }
+    }

+#### Initializer list
+Besides invoking a superclass constructor, you can also initialize instance variables before the constructor body runs. `Separate initializers with commas`.

+    // Initializer list sets instance variables before
+    // the constructor body runs.
+    Point.fromJson(Map<String, num> json)
+        : x = json['x'],
+          y = json['y'] {
+      print('In Point.fromJson(): ($x, $y)');
+    }

+> Warning: The right-hand side of an initializer does not have access to **`this`**.

+> Initializer lists are handy when setting up final fields.For example:

+    import 'dart:math';

+    class Point {
+      final num x;
+      final num y;
+      final num distanceFromOrigin;

+      Point(x, y)
+          : x = x,
+            y = y,
+            distanceFromOrigin = sqrt(x * x + y * y);
+    }

+    main() {
+      var p = new Point(2, 3);
+      print(p.distanceFromOrigin);
+    }

+#### Redirecting constructors

+Sometimes a constructor’s only purpose is to redirect to another constructor in the same class.
+A redirecting constructor’s body is empty, with the constructor call appearing after a colon (:).

+    class Point {
+      num x, y;

+      // The main constructor for this class.
+      Point(this.x, this.y);

+      // Delegates to the main constructor.
+      Point.alongXAxis(num x) : this(x, 0);
+    }

+#### Constant constructors
+If your class produces objects that never change, you can make these objects compile-time constants.
+To do this, define a const constructor and make sure that all instance variables are final.

+    class ImmutablePoint {
+      static final ImmutablePoint origin =
+          const ImmutablePoint(0, 0);

+      final num x, y;

+      const ImmutablePoint(this.x, this.y);
+    }